 This does seem to clarify the restrictions, but it’s not clear that there is normative text to back this up.

 Really, the position needs to be set out normatively.
-The following is proposed, for an MPDU containing an A-MSDU [ignoring GLK etc. (see above and proposed changes below, which do try to incorporate GLK)]:
+The following is proposed, for an MPDU containing an A-MSDU:

-In a frame from an AP, and between IBSS STAs, allow the RA in the MAC header to be a group address (not currently permitted except for GCR), but only if the DAs in all A-MSDU subframe headers are group addresses.
+In a frame from an AP, and between IBSS, PBSS or mesh STAs, allow the RA in the MAC header to be a group address (not currently permitted except for GCR), but only if the DAs in all A-MSDU subframe headers are group addresses.

 In a frame not to an AP, including between IBSS STAs, but excluding between TDLS peer STAs, if the RA in the MAC header is an individual address, allow DAs in the A-MSDU subframe headers to be group addresses.
 Otherwise require the DAs to be the same as the RA in the MAC header.
 [In a frame to an AP the DAs can be any individual or group address.]